bcgov/cas-registration/docs/developer-guide.md

 #### Using Happo on your local e2e tests

 To view diffs found while running your local e2e tests ask the dev team for access to the Happo dashboard.
-Add the Happo API key and secret to your .env file.
+Add the Happo API key and secret to your `client/e2e/.env.local` file.
 The API key and secret can be found in the Happo dashboard under the Account section.

 ````